anuj846k/AgentHack-Preppilot-backend/README.md

 ## Deployment

-The system is deployed on platform Rendor which is on free tier pls wait 30s to cold start it first time.
+The system is deployed on platform Railway for the backend and vercel for the frontend

 This comprehensive toolset provides a complete solution for automated meeting preparation, combining multiple data sources and AI capabilities to create detailed, actionable meeting preparation documents.